mariadb-corporation/mdbci/docs/src/virtual_machines/virtual_machine_usage.md

 Read more about [template creation](./machine_template.md).

-## Configuration creation
+## 2. Configuration generation

 In order to create configuration you should issue the `generate` command.
-Let's assume you have called the template file in the previous step `config.json`.
+Let's assume you have called the template file in the previous step `template.json`.
 Then the generation command might look like this:

 ```
-./mdbci generate --template config.json config
+./mdbci generate --template template.json config
 ```

 After that the `config` directory containing the MDBCI configuration will be created.